-March begins to warm up as the days grow longer (six hours of sunshine), though the weather is quite unpredictable, ranging from clear and sunny to windy and rainy, and the sea is still far too cold for a swim (52 degrees).
-The western plains and the cities along the northern Adriatic coast, like Piran and Izola, see average daily temperatures fall between 43-52 degrees Fahrenheit, while inland sees a colder 34-52 degrees.
-There’s still plenty of snow on the ground in areas like Kranjska Gora while the daily temperature averages around 37 degrees Fahrenheit.
+March begins to warm up as the days grow longer (six hours of sunshine), though the weather is quite unpredictable, ranging from clear and sunny to windy and rainy, and the sea is still far too cold for a swim (52°F/ 11°C).
+The western plains and the cities along the northern Adriatic coast, like Piran and Izola, see average daily temperatures fall between 43°F–52°F (6°C–11°C), while inland sees a colder 34°F–52°F (1°C–11°C).
+There’s still plenty of snow on the ground in areas like Kranjska Gora, while the daily temperature averages around 37°F (3°C).

 Crowds & Costs

-Still considered off-season for most of the country, March is a great time to explore Slovenia without the hordes of tourists you can expect during peak season.
-The first week, however, is a school holiday so you can expect prices to go up moderately for hotels and attractions.
+Still considered the off-season for most of the country, March is a great time to explore Slovenia without the hordes of tourists you can expect during peak season.
+The first week, however, is a school holiday, so you can anticipate prices to go up moderately for hotels and attractions.

-Although March marks the beginning of the end of ski season, there are still a couple of international ski events that take place the start of the month drawing crowds to the slopes, resulting in resorts and hotels filling up quickly.
+Although March marks the beginning of the end of ski season, there are still a couple of international ski events that take place at the start of the month, drawing crowds to the slopes, and resulting in resorts and hotels filling up quickly.
 Be sure to book in advance.

 Where to Go

 Most travelers visiting Slovenia will start or end their holiday in Ljubljana for a little cultural exploration: great restaurants, historic and trendy neighborhoods, and plenty of venues offering artistic performances, dance, music, and theater.
-Ljubljana is also a great jumping off point for the nearby ski slopes still seeing action in the mountains north of the city, like Kravec Ski Resort.
-Though keep in mind of road closures due to snowy conditions, the Vršič Pass in the Julian Alps for one is likely closed.
+Ljubljana is also a great jumping-off point for the nearby ski slopes still seeing action in the mountains north of the city, like Kravec Ski Resort.
+Though keep in mind road closures due to snowy conditions, the Vršič Pass in the Julian Alps, for one, is likely closed.

 Meanwhile, popular destinations like Lake Bled and Bohinj and Triglav National Park offer plenty of peaceful views over swaths of snowy land, especially at the start of the month when the weather hovers around freezing.
 A popular route is to head to the picturesque coastal towns like Piran or Koper for milder weather and pretty views of the northern Adriatic, turning inland to the Škocjan Caves and through Goriška Brda wine country.